 Kin, which won the grand prize in the 2002 New Voices Iowa Playwrights Competition, tells the story of Carrie Buck, whose 1920s Supreme Court case legalized involuntary sterilization.
 Produced at Northwestern in 2003, the play taught Barker’s students not only about theatre, but also about history, political science, sociology, social work and human rights advocacy.

 Barker’s teaching goes beyond Northwestern’s campus to encompass the theatre, church and community.
 He is collaborating with theologians to bring ancient Israelite dramas back to the stage.
-And he and his students have led story-formed worship at Trinity Reformed Church in Orange City, where Barker was a worship leader for 12 years.
+And he and his students have led story-formed worship at Trinity Reformed Church in

 Northwestern’s Drama Ministries Ensemble touring company, which Barker directs, performs his original worship dramas and ancient Israelite dramas from the Old Testament in churches across the U.S. Barker also has led worship seminars for pastors, worship leaders and theatre artists who are interested in bringing biblical and congregants’ stories to life in the worship experience.

 Harry Parker, former chair of the regional Kennedy Center American College Theatre Festival in which Northwestern competes, says, “Jeff’s commitment to the power of the art of theatre has been a beacon to his students.
 As a role model, his ethical and moral example has been just as important as his academic excellence.”